zubinchopra/portaldocs/portal-sdk/templates/portalfx-resourcemenu-overview.md

 ```

-#### Add menu items to the menu
+### Add menu items to the menu

-Once you have the skeleton of the resource menu working, the next step is to create the menu object to return in your 'getMenuConfig' method.
+After the resource menu skeleton is working, create the menu object to return in the `getMenuConfig` method, as in the following code.
-The menu object follows the following structure, again see [Resource Menu APIs][resourcemenuapis] for the full list of APIs.

 ```ts
 /**